Armill

 A similar pair were drawn sometime before 1765, and described in a book published in 1790.
 They were then in the Imperial Treasury in Nuremberg, complete with their thongs for attachment, but they have since disappeared.
 These had scenes of the Nativity of Jesus and the Presentation in the Temple.

 It has recently been suggested that the enamelled plates from the Monomachus Crown in Budapest showing, but probably not made for, the Byzantine emperor Constantine IX Monomachos, r.
 1042–1055, may in fact come from an armilla rather than a crown, as is normally assumed.
 These are gold plates, decorated with cloisonné enamel, but despite the lavish materials the workmanship is far from perfect, and the inscriptions contain simple errors; they were perhaps commissioned in a hurry for a special occasion.
 They were found in 1860 in a field in what is now Slovakia.

 The oldest surviving in the Crown Jewels of the United Kingdom, where they are usually called armills, are those of King Charles II, and the newest were created for the coronation of Queen Elizabeth II in 1953.
 The Elizabeth II Armills were presented to the Queen by the governments of various Commonwealth nations and are single-piece round bracelets made of 22 carat gold lined with crimson velvet, with a concealed hinge and spring catch.
-However most British monarchs have not worn armills when crowned.
+Most British monarchs have not worn armills when crowned though the original Charles II ones were presented to King Charles III at his coronation in Westminster Abbey in 2023.

 The term "armilla" is used in the English Liber Regalis (probably 1382) to describe a stole, like the Byzantine imperial loros, but this is thought to be a confusion as to the meaning of the word.